Gina Martin, LPC Associate

 Schedule An Appointment

-Gina Martin sees clients at Life Tree Counseling on Fridays between 9:00 AM and 5:00 PM.
-All of her appts are scheduled by contacting her directly at 972-234-6634 x106.
+Gina Martin sees clients at Life Tree Counseling on Monday/ Friday: please call to schedule by contacting her directly at 972-234-6634 x106.
 If she doesn't pick up that means she's in session with another client.
 Please leave your name, a contact phone# that you check frequently, and how she can best serve you and she will call back within just a couple of hours to take care of you.

 Please arrive 15 minutes early to your appointment to sign additional forms and/or, if you did not have chance to fill out the Life Tree Intake Packet.
 Just grab the clipboard at the window, complete the intake packet and I will be with you shortly.